Skip to main content

 ON condition

 The on() method (fluent) and the ON clause (FQL) accept the same condition syntax as where().
 The left-hand field refers to the left source; the right-hand value refers to the joined source.
+When both sources are aliased, you can use aliased dot-notation paths in ON conditions for clarity:

 Calling on() multiple times overwrites the previous condition.
 Define all join criteria in a single on() call, or use condition chaining through and()/or() after the on() call.